 He is responsible for determining the agenda of the meetings, (without limitation to the right of the deputy of the Chairman or two of its members as stipulated in the Articles of Association of the Company to convene a meeting of the Board of Directors), ensuring the organization of activities performed by the Board, and effectively conducting Board meetings.
-In addition, the Chairman or, should the Chairman be a non-executive director, the Vice Chairman, is responsible for ensuring that the members of the Board are informed in a timely manner and for effectively communicating with all shareholders, as well as the fair and equitable treatment of all shareholder interests .
-In case of absence of impediment of the President, the latter shall be substituted (as regards all powers and authorities of his/hers) by the Vice-President, while in case of absence or impediment of the latter, the Vice-President shall be substituted by the Managing Director.
-In case of absence of impediment of the latter, the Managing Director shall be substituted by the senior councillor.
+In addition, the Chairman or, should the Chairman be a non-executive director, the Vice Chairman, is responsible for ensuring that the members of the Board are informed in a timely manner and for effectively communicating with all shareholders, as well as the fair and equitable treatment of all shareholder interests.
+In case of absence of impediment of the President, the latter shall be substituted (as regards all powers and authorities of his/hers) by the Vice-President, while in case of absence or impediment of the latter, the Vice-President shall be substituted by the Senior councillor.
 A Board member's other professional commitments (including significant non-executive engagements in companies and non-profit institutions) should be disclosed to the Board before appointment.
 Changes to such commitments should be reported to the Board as they arise.
 Non-executive Board members should undertake at appointment that they will have sufficient time to meet what is expected of them.